 The French counter-tenor, Paulin Bündgen, graduated from the Lyons Conservatoire (CNSM) and went on to study with Marie-Claude Vallin, Dominique Vellard and Isabelle Eschenbrenner.

-Paulin Bündgen has appeared at many festivals, including Ambronay, la Chaise-Dieu, Beaune, Lyons, Uzès, Monaco, Bach Festival Lausanne, Julita (Sweden), Utrecht (Netherlands), the Flanders Festival in Antwerpen (Belgium), Warsow (Polland), Torroella (Spain), and at prestigious venues in Paris (Cité de la Musique, Salle Gaveau, Châtelet Theâtre), Metz (Arsenal), Lyon (Opéra National), Bilbao (Teatro Arriaga), Rouen, Reims, Rennes, Massy (Opéras), Namur (Théâtre Royal), English National Opera in London and so on.
-He has sung in France, Italy, Germany, Sweden, Switzerland, Monaco, the Nehterlands, Portugal, USA (Florida), Belgium and Spain.
+Paulin Bündgen has appeared at many festivals, including Ambronay, la Chaise-Dieu, Beaune, Lyons, Uzès, Pontoise, Hardelot, Monaco, Bach Festival Lausanne, Julita (Sweden), Utrecht (Netherlands), Fez (Morocco), Innsbruck (Austria), the Flanders Festival in Antwerpen (Belgium), Warsow (Polland), Torroella (Spain), and at prestigious venues in Paris (Cité de la Musique, Salle Gaveau, Châtelet Theâtre), Metz (Arsenal), Lyon (Opéra National), Bilbao (Teatro Arriaga), Rouen, Reims, Rennes, Massy (Opéras), Namur (Théâtre Royal), English National Opera in London and so on.
+He has sung in France, Belgium, Switzerland, Italy, Germany, Russia, UK, Polland, Czech Republic, Croatia, Austria, Monaco, Morocco, the Nehterlands, Portugal, Spain, Latvia, Israel, Sweden, Taïwan, Turquey and USA.